Meromorphic vector fields with single-valued solutions on complex surfaces: Final comments and examples

 has the transcendental solutions

 Since all the solutions are single-valued, the monodromy is trivial.
+However, the solutions have an essential singularity at~$t=0$ and are not algebraic (in particular, the equation cannot have a first integral).\\

-The relation between the maximal solutions and the fixed points of the monodromy representation in Riccati and turbulent foliations is behind Corollary~\ref{treshold}.
+The relation between the univalent maximal solutions and the fixed points of the monodromy representation in both Riccati and turbulent foliations is behind corollary~\ref{treshold}.

-\begin{proof}[Proof of Corollary~\ref{treshold}] If the vector field~$X$ is birationaly equivalent to a holomorphic vector field, all its solutions are maximal.
-Let us address the case where there is a rational fibration~$\Pi:S\to C$ preserved by~$Z$, let~$C_0\subset C$ be the image of the non-special fibers.
-Let~$\rho:\pi_1(C_0)\to\mathrm{PSL}(2,\mathbf{C})$ be the monodromy of the Riccati foliation.
-Let~$Y=\Pi_*Z$ and let~$\mu:\pi_1(C_0)\to\mathbf{C}$ be the monodromy of the translation structure induced by~$Y|_{C_0}$.
-The maximal solutions of~$X$ correspond to the global fixed points of the restriction of~$\rho$ to~$\mathrm{ker}(\mu)\subset\pi_1(C_0)$.
-If this representation has three fixed points, it is trivial, and all of its points are fixed.
-We proceed similarly for an elliptic fibration: the maximal solutions are the fixed points of some representation.
+\begin{proof}[Proof of Corollary~\ref{treshold}] Let us go through the possibilities in the conclusion of the Main Theorem.
+If the vector field~$X$ is birationaly equivalent to a holomorphic vector field, all its maximal solutions are univalent.
+Let us address the Riccati case, the one where there is a rational fibration~$\Pi:S\to B$ preserved by~$X$.
+Let~$B_0\subset B$ be the image of the nonspecial fibers.
+Let~$\rho:\pi_1(B_0)\to\mathrm{PSL}(2,\mathbf{C})$ be the monodromy of the Riccati foliation.
+Let~$Y=\Pi_*X$ and let~$\mu:\pi_1(B_0)\to\mathbf{C}$ be the monodromy of the translation structure induced by~$Y|_{B_0}$.
+The univalent maximal solutions of~$X$ correspond to the global fixed points of the restriction of~$\rho$ to~$\mathrm{ker}(\mu)\subset\pi_1(B_0)$.
+If~$X$ has three univalent maximal solutions with different images, this representation has three fixed points, and is thus trivial.
+Hence, all the points are fixed, and all the solutions are single-valued.
+We proceed similarly for the turbulent case: the univalent maximal solutions are the fixed points of a representation analogous to the one previously described, replacing the rational fibration by an elliptic one.
 The corollary follows from the fact that an automorphism of an elliptic curve having five fixed points is the identity. \end{proof}

 The elliptic involution of an elliptic curve has four fixed points.
 We have the following example:

 \begin{example} Consider, in~$\mathbf{C}\times \mathbf{C}$, the meromorphic vector field

 It is invariant by translations in~$y$ and by the order two-mapping~$\sigma$